Look at Bigotry

 - The economy will not work if wealthy people take all the money and don’t pay their share in taxes.

 Another factor is self-esteem.
-If we can improve self-esteem in folks then we will reduce their sensitivity to fear, their need to belittle others, and their vulnerability to the Trumps of the world.
-People will come back to the table if they see things are heading in the right direction – they just need to see that there is a way out.
+If we can improve self-esteem in folks then we will reduce their sensitivity to fearmongering, their need to belittle others, and their vulnerability to the Trumps of the world.
+People will come back to the table if they see things are heading in the right direction – they need to see that they have a future.

 For the near term, Democrats need to continue producing tangible results on their working-class agenda and, importantly, keep getting the word out.
 They need to do this not only in terms of what they are doing but also what the Republicans are not doing — two things the Democrats seem unable to convey.
-It is important for Democrats to understand that only ramping up efforts during campaign season or touting a major accomplishment in a few speeches will never match the relentless 24/7/365 barrage from conservative voices who have a much wider reach.
+It’s important for Democrats to understand that ramping up their efforts only during campaign season or touting a major accomplishment in a few speeches will never match the relentless 24/7/365 barrage from conservative voices who have a much wider reach.
 Republicans give some of us a sense of protection and, even though that protection is an illusion, it beats out solid policies every time.

 Working together on common causes has been shown to reduce prejudices.
 It doesn’t matter what the common cause is — it doesn’t need to be (in fact it shouldn’t be) related to bigotry.
 Bi-partisan activities at the community level can include restoring or improving medical services in rural areas, working to protect local natural resources from climate change, efforts to save Main Street, etc.

 The same goes for playing with each other.
 We need to provide more opportunities for people to physically engage with society again.
 Public events or festivals that celebrate the community as a whole (not a particular group) can bring people in and reconnect them with society (something their subconscious already deeply desires).